Master-Rishi/minimal/index.md

 SITTING,
 STANDING,
 LAYING.
 Compared to a classical approach, using a Recurrent Neural Networks (RNN) with Long Short-Term Memory cells (LSTMs) require no or almost no feature engineering.
 Data can be fed directly into the neural network who acts like a black box, modeling the problem correctly.
 Other research on the activity recognition dataset can use a big amount of feature engineering, which is rather a signal processing approach combined with classical data science techniques.
-The approach here is rather very simple in terms of how much was the data preprocessed.
+The approach here is rather very simple in terms of how much was the data pre-processed.

 Let's use Google's neat Deep Learning library, TensorFlow, demonstrating the usage of an LSTM, a type of Artificial Neural Network that can process sequential data / time series.